Caesar-github/mpv/DOCS/man/vf.rst

        :gamma2.2:     Pure power curve (gamma 2.2)
        :gamma2.8:     Pure power curve (gamma 2.8)
        :prophoto:     ProPhoto RGB (ROMM) curve
-       :st2084:       SMPTE ST2084 (HDR) curve
+       :pq:           ITU-R BT.2100 PQ (Perceptual quantizer) curve
-       :std-b67:      ARIB STD-B67 (Hybrid Log-gamma) curve
+       :hlg:          ITU-R BT.2100 HLG (Hybrid Log-gamma) curve
        :v-log:        Panasonic V-Log transfer curve

-    ``<peak>``
+       :s-log1:       Sony S-Log1 transfer curve
+       :s-log2:       Sony S-Log2 transfer curve

+    ``<sig-peak>``
-        Reference peak illumination for the video file.
-This is mostly interesting for HDR, but it can also be used tone map SDR content to a darker or brighter exposure.
+        Reference peak illumination for the video file, relative to the signal's reference white level.
+This is mostly interesting for HDR, but it can also be used tone map SDR content to simulate a different exposure.
+Normally inferred from tags such as MaxCLL or mastering metadata.

-        The default of 0.0 will default to the display's reference brightness for SDR and the source's reference brightness for HDR.
+        The default of 0.0 will default to the source's nominal peak luminance.

+    ``<light>``
+        Light type of the scene.
+This is mostly correctly inferred based on the gamma function, but it can be useful to override this when viewing raw camera footage (e.g. V-Log), which is normally scene-referred instead of display-referred.

+        Available light types are:

+       :auto:         Automatic selection (default)
+       :display:      Display-referred light (most content)
+       :hlg:          Scene-referred using the HLG OOTF (e.g. HLG content)
+       :709-1886:     Scene-referred using the BT709+BT1886 interaction
+       :gamma1.2:     Scene-referred using a pure power OOTF (gamma=1.2)

     ``<stereo-in>``
         Set the stereo mode the video is assumed to be encoded in.
 Takes the